swataswayam-14/FarmGenie/README.md

 The primary goal of this project is to design a product that helps farmers, especially those new to the field, gain up-to-date knowledge on various agricultural and farming practices from the Internet through a user-friendly interface with an AI-based conversation bot.

-### Methodology

-#### Framework

-- The core of the product is a sophisticated conversational AI framework that combines a Mixture of Experts (MoE) approach, Retrieval-Augmented Generation (RAG), and language translation capabilities.

-- The MoE component consists of three fine-tuned small language models (SLMs) that have become specialized experts in the domains of soil management, plant disease identification, and irrigation techniques, allowing them to handle complex queries by breaking them down into subproblems.

-- The "conversation managing" LLMs classify the user's queries, manage the flow of the conversation, and facilitate the translation between the user's preferred language and English, ensuring seamless interaction for farmers.
+---

-#### Seamless Interface
+### Seamless Interface

 ##### FarmGenie Official Website

 - http://64.227.135.219:3000/

 - The product is built as a web application using a Next.js client, and a Next.js backend, leveraging a Redis queue and multiple worker nodes to ensure scalability and robustness.
-The knowledge base is curated from openly available PDF books and reports, covering a wide range of agricultural topics.
+The knowledge base is curated from openly available PDF books and reports covering various agricultural topics.

 - Dual Marketplace:
   - Input Marketplace (for local sellers and dealers)
   - Output Marketplace (for farmers)

-- AI-powered Knowledge Base
+##### FarmGenie Conversational-AI

+###### Framework

+- The product's core is a sophisticated conversational AI framework combining a Mixture of Experts (MoE) approach, Retrieval-Augmented Generation (RAG), and language translation capabilities.

+- The MoE component consists of three fine-tuned small language models (SLMs) that have become specialized experts in soil management, plant disease identification, and irrigation techniques, allowing them to handle complex queries by breaking them down into subproblems.

+- The "conversation managing" LLMs classify the user's queries, manage the flow of the conversation, and facilitate the translation between the user's preferred language and English, ensuring seamless interaction for farmers.

 ##### FarmGenie Community-Forum

 - https://farmgenie-rho.vercel.app/

-- Additionally, the product aims to create an interactive platform where farmers can connect with each other, share their knowledge, and learn from their peers, fostering a community-driven approach to agricultural knowledge dissemination.
+- Additionally, the product aims to create an interactive platform where farmers can connect, share their knowledge, and learn from their peers, fostering a community-driven approach to agricultural knowledge dissemination.

 ###### Features
   - Multilingual Support.